globedasher/pg_enterprise/readme.md

 1. Run `source <env>/bin/activate` to activate the virtual environment.
 1. Run `pip install -r requirements.txt` to install module dependencies.
 1. Run `python py_enterprise.py` and proide information at the prompts.

+Intended for use on postgresql clusters with matching schemas across the DBs.
+Add exclusions to the exclusions.yaml for unique DBs upon which you cannot run your scripts.
+After running the script, review the log for further details of what was completed or not.